hathawayj/buildings/README.md

 # Some building data for use in MCS 335

-There are two datasets in the package that we use for a project in our [data wrangling and visualization course](https://byuistats.github.io/M335/index.html).
+There are a few datasets in the package that we use for projects in our [data wrangling and visualization course](https://byuistats.github.io/M335/index.html).

 ```